g-plane/rize/.github/CONTRIBUTING.md

 ## Code Style

-This project use TSLint and `tslint-config-gplane`.
-Before you commit, please run `yarn lint`.
+This project uses TSLint and `tslint-config-gplane`.

 There are some additional code style requirements.